mvolkmann/blog/src/smalltalk.md

 New objects can be created by
 sending the message `#new` or `#basicNew` to a class.
-By default, both initialize all attributes of the new object to `nil`.
+Those methods are defined in the `Behavior` class and are available on every object because:

+- `Object` is a subclass of `ProtoObject`.
+- The metaclass of `ProtoObject` is `Class` (`ProtoObject class superclass -> Class`).
+- `Class` is a subclass of `ClassDescription`.
+- `ClassDescription` is a subclass of `Behavior`.

+The `new` method in `Behavior` sends the `#basicNew` to the class from which an instance is being created, which initializes all the instance variables to `nil`.
+Then it sends the `#initialize` message to the new instance.

-The difference between them is that `new` can be overridden to do something different, whereas `basicNew` cannot be overridden.
+The `basicNew` method cannot be overridden in subclasses to do something different, but the `new` method can be overridden.

-The class `Object` is a subclass of `ProtoObject`.
+TODO: Describe why the class `ProtoObject` exists.

 The class `ProtoObject` is a subclass of itself.
+TODO: What does this mean?

 `Object` is a superclass of nearly every other class.
 There are a small number of classes that are subclasses of `ProtoObject` and not subclasses of `Object`.
 These include `BreakingMethodWrapper`, `MessageCatcher`, and `ProtoCatcher`.

-TODO: Describe why the class `ProtoObject` exists.

-The methods `basicNew` and `new` are defined in the `Behavior` class.
-TODO: See question about this on the mailing list on 7/12/24 at 8:30 AM.

 ## Variables